fractalsproject/billion-scale-on-gemini-apu/README.md

 You will need the following installed on your machine:
 * Docker ( we tested with Docker version 19.03.15, build 99e3ed8919 )
 * Python ( we tested with Anaconda's python distribution version 3.6 )
+* Note that we tested everything on Ubuntu Linux 18.04 but other environments should be possible.

 ### Getting_Started